arobson/consequent/README.md

 > Note - some persistence adapaters may include configuration to control what circumstances snapshots (and therefore ancestors) can be created under.
 Avoiding divergence is preferable but will trade performance for simplicity if partitions are frequent or long-lived.

 ### Event Packs

-Whenever a new snapshot is created, all events that were applied _can_ be stored as a single record identified by the actor's vector and id.
+During snapshot creation, all events that were applied are optionally stored as a single record identified by the actor's vector and id.
 Whenever divergent actors are being resolved, if event packs are supported by the event store, they will be loaded to provide a deterministic set of events to apply against the common ancestor.

+If the event store does not support these (and many storage technologies may have difficulty with large binary blobs) consequent will load the events themselves from their stores instead of using the packs.

 ### Vector Clocks

 The ideal circumstances should limit the number of nodes that would participate in creation of a snpashot.
 A small set of nodes participating in mutation of a record should result in a manageable vector clock.
 In reality, there could be a large number of nodes participating over time.
 The vector clock library in use allows for pruning these to keep them managable.

-> Note - we don't rely on a database to supply these since we're handling detection of divergence and merging.
+> Note - consequent does not allow the database to supply these since it handles detection of divergence and merging.
+It doesn't matter if the database provides one, it won't get used.

 ### k-ordered ids

 I just liked saying k-ordered.
 It just means "use flake".
-This uses our node library, [sliver](https://npmjs.org/sliver).
+This uses our node library, [sliver](https://npmjs.org/sliver) which provides 128 bit keys in a base 62 format string.

+### Models vs. Views

+Actors can be thought of as a model, an actor that processes commands and produces events, or a view, an actor that only aggregates events produced by other models.
+The intent is to represent application behavior and features through models and use views to simply aggregate events to provide read models or materialized views for the application.

+This provides CQRS at an architectural level in that model actors and view actors can be hosted in separate processes that use specialized transports/topologies for communication.

 ## If LWW Is All You Need

 Event sourcing is a bit silly if you don't mind losing data.
 Chances are if LWW is fine then you're dealing with slowly changing dimensions that have very low probability of conflicting changes.

+Traditional LWW approaches miss out on uniform data access models and other advantages of using events but they are more common.

-## If Only Strong Consistency Will Do
+## Preventing Divergence / Strong Consistency Guarantees

-This will be supported one day.
-For now, you shouldn't use this library for this case.
-This library is intended to prioritize availability and partition tolerance and sacrifices consistency by throwing it straight out the window.
+This library is intended to prioritize availability and partition tolerance and sacrifices strong consistency by throwing it straight out the window in the event of storage node failures.

+There's no way to get selectively strong consistency in consequent for now.
+It relies entirely on the storage provider to ensure connectivity or identical responses from all servers during every read/write.

+This also means accepting that in the event of any node failure in your storage layer that every operation would fail.

 # I/O Adapters